ccheptea/auto-value-node/README.md

 ```

 What if the car doesn't have a driver?
 Well, our code will break with a ``NullPointerException``.
 What if the car has
 a driver that is not a member of any club.
-Then what if the driver is member of a club, but its email is not listed?
+Or, what if the driver is member of a club, but its email is not listed?
 We will have to check all those before printing.
 We will end up with this:

 ```java